jensenkd/script.hometheaterX/README.md

-Trakt.tv scrobbler and library sync
+Home Theater Experience scrobbler and library sync
 ==============================================

 ###Table of Contents